Asim-7/charge_locations_app/README.md

 - `equatable` — Value equality for models and states
 - `flutter_test` — Native testing
 - `mockito` — Mocking for tests
+- `shared_preferences` — Local persistence for navigation and search state.

 ---